Our ARTERBURN Y-Haplogroup (SNP) is currently identified by the subclades

 is a direct descendant of both William Arterburn Sr. and of William Arterburn Jr.

-[Note: The display of "Haplogroups"— or subclades within Haplogroup R1a,
+The display of "Haplogroups"— or subclades within Haplogroup R1a, actually—

-actually— for ARTERBURN descendants who have been tested in our Project
+for ARTERBURN descendants who have been tested in our Project differs on

-on the same branch of the Y-DNA Tree) provided by FTDNA because of changes
+the DNA Results chart provided by FTDNA because of changes in the assignment

-in the assignment of established subclades of Haplogroup R since testing for each
+of established subclades of Haplogroup R since testing for each descendant

-descendant was completed, which conformed to FTDNA's business model.
-Our
+was completed, which conformed to FTDNA's business model and software

 None of these differences in display reflect uncertainty or disagreement about